 During oral exams, the dentist near you will carry out several tests.
 Below are the things a dental exam at Dental Wellness of Suffern entails.

 During the first dental exam appointment, the dentist will review your medical and dental treatment history.
 The dentist might ask you if you have any underlying medical condition and the treatment you are receiving.
 Also, your dentist can ask if you have had any dental surgeries before and your experience with anesthesia.

 After collecting the information about your medical history, your dentist will carry out physical exams to check the condition of your teeth, jaw, and gums.
 During the examinations, your dentist can also take digital x-rays to help detect abnormalities that are not visible with your naked eyes.

 Also, the dentist or oral hygienist can remove tartar and plaque from the gum line and surfaces of your teeth.
 Next, your specialist will examine the results and recommend treatment if you have an underlying dental issue.
 During dental exams, your dentist can also check for signs of oral cancer.

 After checking your teeth for issues, your dentist will enlighten you on how to take care of your teeth for better health.
 Education involves teaching oral hygiene practices that boost your dental health and avoiding harmful habits.
 The dentist near you can also recommend a balanced diet with calcium to strengthen your teeth.

 Routine Exams Near Me

-Are you within Suffern and surrounding areas such as Montebello, NY, Mahwah, NJ, Upper Bergen County, NJ, Ramapo, NJ, Saddle River, NJ, Ridgewood, NJ, and Westwood Park Ridge, NJ and in need of dental exams?
+Are you within Suffern and surrounding areas such as Montebello, NY, Mahwah, NJ, Upper Bergen County, NJ, Ramapo, NY, Saddle River, NJ, Ridgewood, NJ, and Westwood, NJ, Park Ridge, NJ, and in need of dental exams?
 You can visit our office for the services you need.